Photo courtesy of Tonya Runnels.

 Evacuating Balfour Senior Living Memory Care Center in Louisville

-Via Mobility Services Honored for Evacuating Patients at Centennial Peaks Hospital from Marshall Fire
+Via Mobility Services Honored for Evacuating Patients at Centennial Peaks Hospital from Marshall Wildfire

-Centennial Peaks Hospital honored the first and second responders who helped evacuate patients from Marshall Fire, including Via Mobility Services, at their “Show Some Love with Centennial Peaks Hospital” event on Valentine’s Day.
+Centennial Peaks Hospital honored the first and second responders who helped evacuate patients from Marshall Wildfire, including Via Mobility Services, at their “Show Some Love with Centennial Peaks Hospital” event on Valentine’s Day.

 Via Mobility Services is a Second Responder for Boulder County

-Boulder County is very appreciative of all of the resources that Via provided during the Marshall Fire to help evacuate residents who were unable to transport themselves as well as to help support the ongoing needs for transit services throughout east Boulder County after the fire.
-For all of the County’s recent disasters, Via has always been there to help with whatever assistance we’ve needed, and we are very thankful for this service they provide to the community as part of the county’s emergency services and in partnership with other agencies and community organizations.
+Boulder County is very appreciative of the resources that Via provided during the Marshall Wildfire to help evacuate residents who could not transport themselves, as well as to help support the ongoing need for transit services throughout east Boulder County after the fire.
+For all of the County’s recent disasters, Via has always been there to help with whatever assistance we’ve needed.
+We are very thankful for this service they provide to the community as part of the county’s emergency services and in partnership with other agencies and community organizations.

 Statement courtesy of Alex Hyde-Wright, Senior Transportation Planner at Boulder County.